← Back to journal

 Is walking enough exercise as you get older?

-Walking is good for you.
-But it will not protect your bones, prevent falls, or maintain the muscle you need to stay independent.
+Walking is genuinely good for you.
+But on its own it will not protect your bones, prevent falls, or hold on to the muscle you need to stay independent.
 Here is what is missing.

 Key takeaways